Nospoko/piano-gpt/README.md

 ## Overview

-Piano-GPT is a project leveraging the GPT-2 architecture for generating and processing MIDI piano music.
+Piano-GPT is a project utilizing the GPT-2 architecture for generating and processing MIDI piano music.
 It introduces the PIANO (Performance Inference And Note Orchestration) dataset, a multi-task benchmark for voice and dynamic reconstruction in MIDI piano rolls.

 ### Tokenization